Querying Contract State

 query_custom calls can be defined in an app-specific configuration file, which can be customized by

 each node operator, with a sensible default limit.
 This will allow public nodes to protect themselves from complex

-queries, while still allowing optional queries to perform large aggregation over all contract data in
+queries, while still allowing optional queries to perform a large aggregation over all contract data in